tommyriska/GoChat/README.md

 - Server cant write messages to other clients.

 - Quit command does not properly close terminal/cmd window
+    - Possibly fixed with os kill process command.
+May need some more rework to function properly.
+Fix of today may not work if ability to restart server is added.

 #### Suggestions for gitflow